MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 </div>

 ### 2.2.2.
 Check Toolchains
-1.  *WindowsPreferenceSimplicity StudioToolchains*, make sure GCC toolchain is installed.
+1. Go to Windows -> Preference -> Simplicity Studio -> Toolchains, make sure GCC toolchain is installed.
 It is important to use the same toolchain version when building your project that was used to build the libraries supplied as part of the SDK.
 The list of the proper toolchain-SDK pairing can be found [here](https://www.silabs.com/community/software/simplicity-studio/knowledge-base.entry.html/2018/08/22/gecko_sdk_suite_tool-qlc4).
 See Figure 2‑2 below.

 <div align="center">